attempering/at-engine/doc/cfg-options.md

   Remarks: a negative or 0 value disable this feature.

-* `ehist_binary` whether to use binary format for the full histogram data.
+* `ehist-binary` whether to use binary format for the full histogram data.

   * 0: disabled, text.
   * 1: enabled, binary.